thomasschoenfeld/GoBe/README.md

 The toolhead need to be printed “up-side-down”, which minimises the supports needed and supports are inlcuded in the part, so no slicer support required.
 Other settings at your discretion, but I like to play it save, so better more perimeters, more infill etc.

+v1.9.1
+- toolhead mostly unchanged, more heat inserts
+- the "cage" plate and umbilcal have been simplified and separated, which now makes it possible to exchange the extruder without the need to fully disassemble the cage and the umbilical.
+Previously, if I wanted to change the extruder, all the umbilical zip ties had to come off.

 v1.9
 - a stronger top cage was added to decrease vibration by securing cables and tube with zip-ties
 - 1-strut-version of toolhead was omitted vor the same reason.